nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 Follow these steps to install the clinic environment:

 1. Download the environment file: [https://docs.google.com/uc?export=download&id=1KD-XJtHATu20GAMCen46RIaVwKQ4IOjn](https://docs.google.com/uc?export=download&id=1KD-XJtHATu20GAMCen46RIaVwKQ4IOjn)
-2. Open the Terminal on your computer (e.g. Git Bash for Windows or Terminal on a Mac/Linux).
+2. Open the Terminal on your computer (i.e. `Anaconda Prompt` on Windows or `Terminal` on a Mac/Linux).
-4. In the Terminal, navigate to the folder containing `enviroment.yml` that you downloaded in the previous step (e.g. `cd /downloads`).
+4. In the Terminal, navigate to the folder containing `enviroment.yml` that you downloaded in the previous step (e.g. `cd downloads`).
-5. Then, type in the Terminal: `conda env create -f environment.yml`
+5. Then, type in the Terminal: `conda env create -f environment.yml`.
+This will only work if you run the command in the directory where you placed the environment.yml file.

 Note that it takes a bit of time to run this setup, as it needs to download and install each library, and that you need to have internet access for this to run!

-The instructions above will only work if you run them in the directory where you placed the environment.yml file.

 Once the environment is installed, **always make sure that the sa-clinic environment is activated** before doing work for this clinic.

-See the instructions further down on this page to **Activate a Conda Environment**.
-Once the environment is activated, the name of the activated environment will appear in parentheses on the left side of your terminal.

 ### About the Conda Environment